The Year of Yang Metal Rat

 According to feng shui astrology, metal rat belongs to metal element so silver, gold, grey and any metallic colours are good.
 Check the supporting (earth) and controlling (fire) aspects of elemental influences if you believe in that sort of thing.
 According to Pantone colour specialists, the colour of 2020 is classic blue.
 Read more about the colour of 2020.

 Astrology and the future

 Nobody knows what the future holds.
 Still, we make decisions anyway, every day with our choices.
 Although we want certainties which are impossible in today’s world we are quite successful because we’ve have adapted to an ever-changing environment that we understand only imperfectly.
-Humans, throughout history, have developed a variety of ways of coping with the radical uncertainty that defines their lives.
+Humans, throughout history, have developed a variety of narratives and ways of coping with the radical uncertainty that defines their lives.
 Astrology is one of them.
-Although astrology is not an evidence-based discipline, people are drawn to it and in recent years it has seen a revival, due to general uncertainty.
+Put it simply, astrology is a narrative.
+Although astrology is not an evidence-based discipline, people are drawn to it and in recent years it has seen a revival, due to general radical uncertainty.
 The market is estimated to be worth $2.1 billion according to The New York Times with the boom in a so-called astro-tech domain of apps, downloads, etc (with mostly women wanting to know about love and men focusing on work and money).
-Astrology offers a kind of self-reflection and witnessing about what’s going on with yourself.
+Astrology offers a kind of self-reflection and witnessing, as well as, a narrative about what’s going on with yourself.
 It is also considered a kind of spiritual practice since religions haven’t upped their game.

 9-star ki – feng shui astrology